Orsted Pioneers Use of Heavy-Lift Cargo Drones at Borssele 1&2 Offshore Wind Farm

 By utilizing drones, Orsted has been able to complete tasks at Borssele 10-15 times faster than usual.
 This efficiency is achieved while reducing the need for multiple vessel trips between turbines and the shore, thereby decreasing operational costs and carbon emissions.

 , Orsted's chief commercial officer and deputy chief executive, highlighted the significance of this innovation.
 He noted that Orsted's commitment to integrating new technologies, like drones, exemplifies its leadership in advancing offshore wind technology.
-Errboe emphasized that the use of drones not only enhances safety and reduces costs but also contributes to improving the commercial viability of offshore for investors, governments, and corporations.
+Errboe emphasized that the use of drones not only enhances safety and reduces costs but also contributes to improving the commercial viability of offshore wind energy for investors, governments, and corporations.

 The implementation of drones at Borssele 1&2 is expected to enhance operational safety by minimizing the need for turbine shutdowns during cargo deliveries and reducing the overall risk associated with personnel operations.
 Orsted is also looking to expand its partnerships with top cargo drone operators and service providers to further develop the supply chain and explore additional applications of this technology.